 They receive an item that doesn't match the listing description

 Most sellers work with buyers to quickly resolve issues, but if a solution isn't reached, we can help.
-We work with sellers to ensure that buyers either get the item they paid for or get a refund.

 Most transactions on eBay.com are covered by the eBay Money Back Guarantee.